facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 This is essentially haw the `adjust` parameter works with [`interploate`](#interpolate), [`step`](#step), and
-[`mix`](#mix), except it will set the channel on both colors to `NaN`.
+[`mix`](#mix). `adjust` simply ensures that the secondary color has `NaN` set to specified channels.

-Technically, any channel can be set to `Nan`, but it must be done by instantiating a `Color` object with raw data or by
+Technically, any channel can be set to `NaN`, but it must be done by instantiating a `Color` object with raw data or by
 manually setting it via a channel property or accessor.
+CSS string inputs do not allow the `NaN` value.

 ```pycon3
 >>> from coloraide import Color, NaN